 The manager of the loaning club should have high ‘Working with youngsters’ and motivation.
 Additionally, you want the Manager to have a positive personality who can push the player on the training ground and get the most out of him.

-If he got specific traits it’s advisable that these traits fit the playing style of your club, such as favouring ‘Play Out of Defence’ if you use a similar team instruction.
+If he got specific traits it’s advisable that these traits fit the playing style of your club, such as favoring ‘Play Out of Defence’ if you use a similar team instruction.

 Favourable other tendencies you should look for are;